rdkcmf/rdk-aamp/README.txt

     map-mpd=2 //Old style COAM re-mapping
     map-mpd=3 //Replace all national channels' hostnames with `ctv-nat-slivel4lb-vip.cmc.co.ndcwest.comcast.net` dash-ignore-base-url-if-slash If present, disables dash BaseUrl value if it is / .
-Sample - http://assets.player.xcal.tv/super8sapcc/index.mpd ad-position	position at which ad to be inserted, use together with ad-url ad-url		url of ad content to be inserted, use together with ad-position fog-dash=1	Implies fog has support for dash, so no "defogging" when map-mpd is set. min-vod-cache	Vod duration to be cached before playing in seconds. networkTimeout=<download time out> Specify download time out in seconds, default is 10 seconds
+Sample - http://assets.player.xcal.tv/super8sapcc/index.mpd fog-dash=1	Implies fog has support for dash, so no "defogging" when map-mpd is set. min-vod-cache	Vod duration to be cached before playing in seconds. networkTimeout=<download time out> Specify download time out in seconds, default is 10 seconds